dannyvelas/examplego_api/README.md

 Aside from being unsafe, singletons also seem to be an [overused pattern in general](https://gameprogrammingpatterns.com/singleton.html).

-Steering away from singletons, I came across [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection#:~:text=In%20software%20engineering%2C%20dependency%20injection,object%20is%20called%20a%20service.).
+Steering away from singletons, I came across [dependency injection](https://www.alexedwards.net/blog/organising-database-access).
 This was perfect!
 I could inject a service that interacts with the database into my routing functions.

 Example: I want a routing function to get some reviews from the database.
 How can I do this?

 In `main`, I could initialize an instance of a `Database` and pass or "inject" that into the `reviewsRepo` service.
 I can then inject the `reviewsRepo` service into `api.reviewsRouter`.
-That makes it so that all the routing functions in `api.reviewsRouter` have access to `reviewsRepo`, which has access to the database.
+Consequently, all the routing functions in `api.reviewsRouter` will have access to `reviewsRepo`, which will have access to the database.

-### Abstracted Error Handling
+### Error Handling

 I'm very careful and interested in error handling.
 In my opinion it's a majorly important thing that often gets glossed over or put off.
 It's very obvious that programs generally get an input A and turn it to output B. But, it's more subtle to realize that they actually also may return a variety of other failure outputs.